Building on Success

 Private Lot: Your permit will be automatically extended.
 No action needed unless you intend to end your participation in the program.

-Just Add Music: Your JAM permit will be valid through the extension of your renewed Sidewalk, Parking Lane, Roadway, SFMTA Parking Lot or Private Lot Shared Space permit.
-No action needed.
+Just Add Music: You may need to transition your pandemic JAM permit for the Sidewalk, Parking Lane, Roadway, SFMTA Parking Lot or Private Lot Shared Space.
+Check back here for updates.

-Roadway and SFMTA Parking Lots: You will need to submit fresh application to extend your Roadway permit beyond June 30, 2021.
-Renewal applications are due by May 21, 2021.
+Roadway and SFMTA Parking Lots: You will need to submit fresh application to extend your Roadway permit beyond June 30, 2022.
 Apply to use street space.

 Emergency permit extensions will expire on whichever of the following occurs first: